voerro/vue-tagsinput/README.md

 `key` is whatever unique key you use for the tags in your project.
 It could be a unique slug, it could be a unique numeric id, it could be something else. `value` is the text representation of a tag.
 If you've set custom field names via `id-field` and `text-field` props - use those instead of `key` and `value`.

-There's also a hidden text input, which by default has the stringified version of the array of selected tags as its value.
+### Form Data

+There's also a hidden text input for each selected tag so that you could easily convert that to FormData.
 The `name` and `id` of the input equal to whatever you set to the `element-id` prop.

-The tags that don't exist in the `existing-tags` array will have its `key` equal to an empty string `''`.
+The value of each input equals to a stringified version of a tag object.
+Note that the tags that don't exist in the `existing-tags` array will have its `key` equal to an empty string `''`.
 In your backend you can consider these tags as `to be created`.

+If you don't need whole tag objects, you can specify which tag fields you want to be returned with the `value-fields` prop.
+Provide a comma-separated list of fields or a single field name.
+If you specify a single field, you'll get that field values alone instead of stringified objects.

 ## Styling